 Testing for zinc deficiency is most effective through a functional taste test.

 Utilising blood testing for zinc status is unreliable because your body will hold zinc in the blood even if you are chronically deficient.

 Here at BePure we use a functional taste test.
 Detecting the naturally bitter or unpleasant taste of zinc is dependant on having enough zinc in your body to detect it.
 For many people, they can take a liquid sample of zinc and it tastes just like water.

-Increasing your dietary intake of zinc is important for maintaining your zinc levels.
-Once you get zinc deficient it's very difficult to get your zinc levels up from food, as the absorption of zinc relies somewhat on zinc.
+In addition to supplementation, increasing your dietary intake of zinc is important for maintaining your zinc levels.
+Once you become zinc deficient it's very difficult to improve your body's zinc levels solely from food, as the absorption of zinc relies somewhat on having enough zinc.

 As an example, you may use all your zinc recovering from an operation as it's heavily used in wound healing.
 If this happens you can no longer get zinc from food and so slowly your health decreases.
 It's not until you begin to supplement a high strength, high bioavailable form of zinc, like BePure Zinc Restore that you can get your zinc levels back up and then be able to maximise your zinc from food sources again.